Cephalosporin: Further generations

 Some state that cephalosporins can be divided into five or even six generations, although the usefulness of this organization system is of limited clinical relevance.

 Naming

 Most first-generation cephalosporins were originally spelled "ceph-" in English-speaking countries.
 This continues to be the preferred spelling in the United States, Australia, and New Zealand, while European countries (including the United Kingdom) have adopted the International Nonproprietary Names, which are always spelled "cef-".
 Newer first-generation cephalosporins and all cephalosporins of later generations are spelled "cef-", even in the United States.

 Activity

-The mnemonic "LAME" is used to note organisms against which cephalosporins do not have activity:
+There exist bacteria which cannot be treated with cephalosporins of generations first through fourth: